openresty/lua-nginx-module/README.markdown

 This is functionally identical to the previous examples.

-The `share_all_vars` option controls whether to share nginx variables among the current request and its subrequests.
+The `share_all_vars` option controls whether to share Nginx variables among the current request and its subrequests.
 If this option is set to `true`, then the current request and associated subrequests will share the same Nginx variable scope.
 Hence, changes to Nginx variables made by a subrequest will affect the current request.

 Care should be taken in using this option as variable scope sharing can have unexpected side effects.
 The `args`, `vars`, or `copy_all_vars` options are generally preferable instead.